jerrod-lessel/scar-threshold/METHODS.md

 **Vegetation change is not soil burn severity.** The 270 dNBR threshold used here classifies moderate and high severity from vegetation change.
 M1 was calibrated against soil burn severity, which USGS maps with BAER field teams.
 The two correlate but are not the same, and in chaparral they diverge in a known direction: the shrubs burn completely, giving very high dNBR, while the soil underneath may only be moderately affected.
 Thresholds of 200, 270 and 350 are run as a sensitivity axis, and BAER is substituted directly as an anchor.

 This has been measured rather than predicted.
 On Bridge, BAER published the field-validated soil burn severity as 51% moderate and 7% high, so 58% moderate-or-high, against the 76.5% produced here.
-On Line the figures are 70.9% against 85.0%.
+On Line the figures are 70.9% against 85.0%, and on Borel 46.6% against 70.6%.
 Substituting the Bridge raster drops the terrain variable from 0.670 to 0.471 and closes 24% of the difference with the USGS assessment.
 The overstatement is slope-independent, and it is largest in moderately burned basins: where the fire burned hardest, satellite dNBR and field soil severity agree, and where it burned patchily they diverge.
+Borel shows the same mechanism in a different fuel: nearly half its burn area is BAER class 2, low, which is light grass and oak woodland that burned fast enough to drop NBR sharply without heating the soil.

 The comparison also narrows what is at issue.
 On Bridge, their F, which is mean catchment dNBR, agrees with this project's at r = 0.965, so the two pipelines measure dNBR consistently.
 The gap is in the classification applied to it, not in the measurement.

-**Basins cover 87.6% (Bridge) and 91.5% (Line) of the burn area, not all of it.** Trunk canyons with more than 8 km² of contributing area are outside the model's calibration range and cannot serve as source basins.
+**Basins cover 87.6% (Bridge), 91.5% (Line) and 90.7% (Borel) of the burn area, not all of it.** Trunk canyons with more than 8 km² of contributing area are outside the model's calibration range and cannot serve as source basins.
 Those unassigned valley floors are exactly where debris flows travel and where damage occurs, so the map describes where flows initiate rather than where they end up.

 **S barely varies.** STATSGO map units are 1 to 10 km² against a median basin of 0.38 km², so most basins sit inside a single map unit.
-Across the entire Bridge Fire, S spans 0.242 to 0.339, and across Line only 0.239 to 0.263.
+Across the entire Bridge Fire, S spans 0.242 to 0.339, across Line 0.239 to 0.263, and across Borel 0.230 to 0.287 with a standard deviation of 0.007.
 Its coefficient is the largest in the model, but with that little spread it acts closer to a constant offset than a discriminator.
-Almost all the between-basin variation in the results comes from T.
+Almost all the between-basin variation in the results comes from T. On Borel this is visible in the sensitivity analysis: the two soil rules move the median threshold by about 2 mm/hr while the three severity thresholds move it by nearly 5.

 **The ingest is compared but not fully explained.** See the validation section.
 It agrees with the USGS assessment on spatial pattern and on dNBR, and differs systematically on terrain and soil.
 The terrain difference is not separated from the basin size difference, and the soil aggregation rule is inferred from a distribution match rather than identified.

 **Likelihood only.** The Gartner (2014) volume model and the combined hazard classification are not implemented, so this says how likely a debris flow is, not how big.

-**Two fires, one scene pair each.** Both are 2024 fires in neighbouring southern California ranges.
+**Three fires, one scene pair each.** All three are 2024 California fires.
 Scene choice is not yet a sensitivity axis.
-The over-warning found against BAER held in direction on both fires but was about a third as frequent on Line, which is consistent with, but does not show, a dependence on fuel type.
-A fire in different fuels, such as the 2024 Park Fire in northern California mixed conifer and oak, is what would test that.
+The over-warning found against BAER held in direction on all three, including on a fire chosen to differ in range, season, fuels and steepness, but its size ranges from 14% to 37% of basins with no identified cause.
+The reading that two fires suggested, that the over-warning tracks the satellite-versus-field severity gap and is therefore a chaparral effect, does not survive the third: Borel has the largest severity gap and a middling over-warning share.
+See the three-fire results section for the two untested explanations.

+**The over-warning shares are not measured against a fixed yardstick.** A basin counts as over-warned when its BAER threshold falls above the whole six-run parameter envelope, so the count depends on how wide that envelope is, which varies by a factor of three across the three fires.
+The shares are therefore comparable in direction but not in magnitude.

-**The two-fire percentages are shares of basins.** Basins differ in size, so "37% of basins" is not "37% of burned area".
+**The percentages are shares of basins.** Basins differ in size, so "37% of basins" is not "37% of burned area".

 **Basin coverage of the burn depends on delineation scale.** The Bridge 87.6% figure is for the 0.1 km² minimum.
 At 0.02 km² it rises to 93.7%, because fewer trunk channels exceed the 8 km² ceiling.
 The uncovered ground is a consequence of the scale chosen rather than a fixed property of the method.